stephenlagree/postoak/_posts/2020-12-29-scalable_nearest_neighbors_with_docker.md

 `docker run --rm --name scann scann_image`

-This command will run the image and remove the image after executing.
+This will run the image and automatically remove it after executing.

 You can mount a local directory on your computer into the docker image using the -v option `-v <local dir>:<docker mount path>`